London, Glasgow & the Cotswolds: Art, Architecture and Design 2024

 With design writer Stephen Crafti explore the Arts and Crafts movement viewing works by William Morris and Charles Rennie Mackintosh, and chart the latest in contemporary art, architecture and design.

-• In London visit a number of private contemporary residential projects including House & Studio Lambeth by Carmody Groarke, the award winning Covert House by DSDHA and the private home of Alison Brookes, one of the most highly awarded private residence architects in the UK.
+- In London visit a number of private contemporary residential projects including House & Studio Lambeth by Carmody Groarke, the award winning Covert House by DSDHA and the private home of Alison Brooks, one of the most highly awarded private residence architects in the UK.

-• Enjoy a curator-led tour at The Victoria & Albert Museum which includes one of the most extensive collections of 20th-century fashion, furniture, lighting and objects.
+- Enjoy a visit to the The Victoria & Albert Museum which includes one of the most extensive collections of 20th-century fashion, furniture, lighting and objects and the special exhibition dedicated to iconic fashion model Naomi Campbell.

-• In Scotland visit three private residential projects: The Maker’s House, Lenzie and The Collector’s Home, Glasgow by Loader Monteith; and the award-winning House for a Chemist by Brown & Brown, featuring spectacular views across the Firth of Clyde to Arran.
+- In Scotland visit two private residential projects: The Maker’s House, Lenzie and The Collector’s Home, Glasgow by Loader Monteith.

 Overnight Broadway (2 nights) • London (5 nights) • Glasgow (4 nights)